 Kentucky is preserving the unique scenic, fish and wildlife, botanical, geological, cultural and recreational values of its most pristine rivers through the Wild Rivers Program.
 The program was established by the Kentucky Wild Rivers Act of 1972 and is administered by the Division of Water (DOW).
+Check out the Wild Rivers Story Map to learn about these special rivers.

 Portions of nine rivers of exceptional quality and aesthetic character have been designated as Kentucky Wild Rivers.
 Each Wild River is actually a linear corridor encompassing all visible land on each side of the river up to a distance of 2,000 feet.
 The nine Wild River corridors comprise a total of 114 river miles and 26,382 acres of land.